eclipse-archived/smarthome/docs/documentation/development/bindings/thing-handler.md

 ## Channel Links

 Some bindings might want to start specific functionality for a channel only if an item is linked to the channel.
 The `ThingHandler` has two callback methods `channelLinked(ChannelUID channelUID)` and `channelUnlinked(ChannelUID channelUID)`, which are called for every link that is added or removed to/from a channel.
 So please be aware of the fact that both methods can be called multiple times.

-The `channelLinked` method is called, even if the link existed before the handler was initialized.
-It will be called only after the `initialized` method has been executed successfully and the handler was registered as OSGi service.
-To check if a channel is linked at the time when `channelLinked` or `channelUnlinked` is called, you can use the `isLinked(String channelID)` method from the `BaseThingHandler` class.
+The `channelLinked` method is only called, if the thing handler has been initialized (status ONLINE/OFFLINE/UNKNOWN).
+To actively check if a channel is linked, you can use the `isChannelLinked(ChannelUID channelUID)` method of the `ThingHandlerCallback`.

 ## Handling Thing Updates